anakic/querystorm-docs/New docs/The App class.md

 The App class can request certain services from the QueryStorm Runtime.
 These services are injected as constructor arguments using a Unity IOC container.

-For example, if your application needs to interact with the workbook, it can request the `IWorkbookAccessor` service, like so:
+For example, if your application needs to interact with the workbook, it can request the `WorkbookAccessor` service, like so:

 ```csharp
 public App(IUnityContainer container, WorkbookAccessor workbookAccessor)